-Keesha Gaskins is Senior Counsel in the Brennan Center's Democracy Program.
+Keesha Gaskins was Senior Counsel in the Brennan Center's Democracy Program.
 Ms. Gaskins is a long-time organizer, lobbyist and an experienced trial attorney.
-Ms. Gaskins is the Director of the Redistricting and Representation Program at Brennan Center.
-Her portfolio also includes Voting Rights and Elections with a particular focus on voter suppression issues.
+Ms. Gaskins was the Director of the Redistricting and Representation Program at Brennan Center.
+Her portfolio also included Voting Rights and Elections with a particular focus on voter suppression issues.
 Ms. Gaskins is a frequent lecturer and writer on issues related to women and politics, movement building and democratic reform – with an emphasis on redistricting reform.

 Prior to joining the Brennan Center for Justice, Ms. Gaskins was Executive Director for the League of Women Voters Minnesota where she worked on a wide range of voting rights and civil rights issues.
 Ms. Gaskins holds a joint degree in Political Science and Criminal Justice from St. Cloud State University and a JD from Northeastern University School of Law.
 Following law school, Ms. Gaskins served as a shared judicial clerk for the Honorable Alan Page and Honorable Joan Ericksen for the Minnesota Supreme Court.
 She worked for a number of years as a trial attorney, most notably with the firm Bowman and Brooke, LLC.
 Ms. Gaskins was a 2008 Feminist Leadership Fellow with the University of Minnesota, Hubert H. Humphrey Institute of Public Affairs - Center on Women and Public Policy.
 She is a frequent commentator on voting rights and redistricting reform and regularly appears on numerous news and public affairs programming including past appearances on PBS’s NewsHour, MSNBC and Bill Moyers.